kirchberger/60_keyboard/README.md

 # Hardware

-Will be based on ESP32-S3
+Will be based on ESP32, and decided on the ESP-32-P4, since no network connectivity is required.
+(Could be updated in the future).

-Looking to make a 8x8 ish matrix depending on number of keys
+Looking to make a 12x5 ish matrix.

 Looking to use standard MX mechanical switch sockets for potential replacement in the future.
 It seems the mill max sockets are the best option.

-one programming usb interface and one for connection.
+One programming usb interface and one for connection.

 Also have a diode on each key so that ghosting is not an issue.